Bahnhofstraße 18

 Donaustauf

-Shortly after Donaustauf, you will see King Ludwig I's most famous legacy from afar: Valhalla.
+Shortly after Donaustauf, you will see King Ludwig I's most famous legacy from afar: the Walhalla.

-To take a closer look at the temple of honour of German personalities, take the Walhalla road, which leads directly up.
+To take a closer look at the temple of honour of German personalities, take the Walhalla road that leads directly up to it.
 The ascent is 252 metres.
-You need either good physical condition or an e-bike.
+You will need either a good level of fitness or an e-bike.

-Near Regensburg, Valhalla rises above the Danube and dominates the landscape from its height.
-The classicist building in the form of a temple surrounded by columns was commissioned by the Bavarian King Ludwig I (r.
-1825-1848) and is today one of the most important German national monuments of the 19th century.
+Near Regensburg, the Walhalla rises above the Danube and dominates the landscape from its height.
+The classicist building in the form of a temple surrounded by columns was commissioned by the Bavarian King Ludwig I (reigned 1825-1848) and is today one of the most important German national monuments of the 19th century.

-The building was erected by the architect and master builder Leo von Klenze (1784-1864).
+The building was constructed by the architect and master builder Leo von Klenze (1784-1864).
 Ludwig I favoured his work.
 Klenze was one of the most important representatives of classicist architecture in the 19th century.
-The foundation stone was laid in 1830 and the Valhalla was ceremoniously opened on 18 October 1842.
+The foundation stone was laid in 1830 and the Walhalla was officially opened on 18 October 1842.

-The temple, clad in precious marble inside and out, is supported by an enormous stepped substructure.
-Inside, the busts and commemorative plaques of the "Valhalla comrades" selected by Ludwig I and his advisors are lined up along the walls, a compilation of the rulers, commanders, scientists and artists considered exemplary in the 19th century.
+The temple, clad inside and out with precious marble, is supported by an enormous stepped substructure.
+Inside, lined up along the walls are the busts and memorial plaques of the "Walhalla comrades" selected by Ludwig I and his advisors, a compilation of the rulers, generals, scientists and artists considered exemplary in the 19th century.

-Since 1962, the original 96 busts have been supplemented by others at intervals of five to seven years.
+Since 1962, the original 96 busts have been supplemented by further ones at intervals of five to seven years.
 The selection is made by the Bavarian Council of Ministers on the recommendation of the Bavarian Academy of Sciences.

 Walhallastraße 48